coffee2code/linkify-text/readme.txt

 = () =
 * New: Add setting to set if links should open in a new window/tab
 * New: Add filter 'c2c_linkify_text_link_attrs' for adding attributes to links
+* New: Add support for finding linkable text that may span more than one line or consist of internal spaces
 * Fix: Improve handling of removing links within links
 * Change: Improve performance by checking for substring match for phrase to linkify before doing much work
 * Change: Update plugin framework to 048